 In most cases, shin splints can be treated with over-the-counter drugs—such as naproxen, aspirin, and ibuprofen—to ease the pain and discomfort of inflammation.
 These nonsteroidal anti-inflammatory drugs can have side effects, though, so they should only be used occasionally unless your doctor says otherwise.

-Applying an ice pack to shin splints reduces inflammation and pain, providing immediate relief. ( See Product)
+Applying an ice pack to shin splints reduces inflammation and pain, providing immediate relief. ( See Product on Amazon)

 Use a high-quality cold pack to immediately relieve pain and reduce inflammation.
 Apply an ice pack for about fifteen minutes every few hours immediately following injury.
 Remember to place a towel or t-shirt between the ice pack and the skin to prevent burns.
 Icing shin splints for short periods reduces pain and swelling while promoting healing.